-Definition “Take-Off“: When used in construction a take-off is the term used to describe a list of materials needed for the project installation.
-Typical usage; “Hey Joe, where did you put the take-off for the Upa Creek Project?” or “Joan, I need you to take these plans and make a take-off for them.”
+Definition of “Take-Off“: When used in construction a take-off is the term used to describe a list of materials needed for the project installation.
+It’s used primarily as a noun, sometimes a verb.
+Typical noun usage: “Hey Joe, where did you put the take-off for the Upa Creek Project?”
+Less common verb form: “Joan, I need you to take-off these plans before yesterday morning.”

 Each company should have a standard system for doing take-offs in order to promote uniformity, reduce errors, and speed the work along.
 This system should incorporate “double checks” wherever possible to help catch omissions and errors.
 The little extra time used to perform these double checks is cheap insurance when compared to the cost of furnishing 10 or 15 sprinkler heads not accounted for in the bid!
 For you do-it-yourselfers the savings comes from reducing those unplanned trips to the store for a couple of extra parts!